JS - OOPs

 Deleting properties

-Alright, now that we know how to add things, we should also know how to delete things.
-Here we go :
+Now that we know how to add things, we should also know how to delete things.
+I’ll delete the player’s weapon property here :

 delete playerOne.playerWeapon;